ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> > @api {v1} /email/exchange DELETE /email/exchange/{organizationName}/service/{exchangeService}/domain/{domainName}/dkim/{selectorName}
 >> >
 >>
->> - `organisationName`: Type the name of your Exchange platform in the form "hosted-zz1111111-1" or ">> private-zz1111111-1". <br>
+>> - `organisationName`: Type the name of your Exchange service in the form "hosted-zz1111111-1" or ">> private-zz1111111-1". <br>
 >> - `selectorName`: Enter the name of the selector you want to delete. <br>
->> - `exchangeService`: Type the name of your Exchange platform in the form "hosted-zz1111111-1" or "private-zz111111-1". <br>
+>> - `exchangeService`: Type the name of your Exchange service in the form "hosted-zz1111111-1" or "private-zz111111-1". <br>
->> - `domainName`: Enter the domain name attached to your Exchange platform. <br>
+>> - `domainName`: Enter the domain name attached to your Exchange service. <br>
 >>
 > **Email Pro**
->> If you want to disable the DKIM without removing the selector and its key pair, use the following API call:
+>> If you want to disable DKIM without removing the selector and its key pair, use the following API call:
 >>
 >> > [!api]
 >> >
 >> > @api {v1} /email/pro POST /email/pro/{service}/domain/{domainName}/dkim/{selectorName}/disable
 >> >
 >>
->> - `service`: Enter the name of your Email Pro platform, in the format "emailpro-zz1111111-1". <br>
+>> - `service`: Enter the name of your Email Pro service, in the format "emailpro-zz1111111-1". <br>
 >> - `selectorName`: Enter the name of the selector you want to disable. <br>
->> - `domainName`: Enter the domain name attached to your Email Pro platform. <br>
+>> - `domainName`: Enter the domain name attached to your Email Pro service. <br>
 >>
 >> If you want to delete the DKIM selector and its key pair, use the following API call:
 >>